Church of the Blessed Sacrament - New York City (Photo: John Rust)

 Electro-pneumatic key and stop action

 Within 25 years of its installation, the 1925 Estey organ had sustained water damage and was replaced by a new organ built by Casavant Frères, Limitée of St. Hyacinthe, Québec, Canada.
 The 1950 Casavant (Opus 2018) utilized a great deal of the Estey pipework, but introduced new mixtures, the Great 16' Principal, the Choir 4' Silver Flute, and the Pedal 16' Trombone.
-The 1950 enclosed Great was located in the former Solo box.
+Casavant located the enclosed Great in the former Solo box.
 Casavant also repitched the entire organ to A=440.

 Great Organ (Manual II) – 61 notes, enclosed (7" wind pressure)